 Therefore, in summary, assessment conducted at Anglia Ruskin's internaional Associate Colleges is administered as follows:

-The above information is neatly summarised in the document below which lists the function of each the individual assessment periods for delivery at international Associate Colleges.
+The above information is neatly summarised in the document which details the function of each the individual assessment periods.

 If you require more information on the detail provided in these pages, please contact Paul Baxter, Director of the Academic Office.